openvinotoolkit/open_model_zoo/tools/accuracy_checker/datasets.md

 `<DATASET_DIR>` must contain the following entries:
 * A subdirectories named `WIDER_val/images` containing the WIDER Face validation images.
 * A subdirectory `wider_face_split` with annotation file `wider_face_val_bbx_gt.txt`

-Instruction how to download images and annotation file can be found above.